frioux/blog/content/posts/install-and-configure-the-ms-odbc-driver-on-debian.md

 # Pro Tips

 - ODBC driver config is in /usr/local/etc/odbcinst.ini.
 The odbcinst.ini in /etc is a clever ruse devised by your previous ODBC install.
-- Your connect strings should look something like dbi:ODBC:driver=SQL Server Native Client 11.0;server=tcp:10.1.2.3;database=DB\_TOWNE;MARS\_Connection=yes;>
+- Your connect strings should look something like `dbi:ODBC:driver=SQL Server Native Client 11.0;server=tcp:10.1.2.3;database=DB_TOWNE;MARS_Connection=yes;`
-- See that "MARS\_Connection=yes" up there?
+- See that `MARS_Connection=yes` up there?
 That's right, MARS is supported :D

 **2013-10-24 UPDATE**: unixODBC 2.3.2 was released and has been incorporated into the howto.
-Additionally [mje](http://www.martin-evans.me.uk) recommended setting --enable-stats=no for speed, especially since with the gui disabled they aren't used anyway.
+Additionally [mje](http://www.martin-evans.me.uk) recommended setting `--enable-stats=no` for speed, especially since with the gui disabled they aren't used anyway.